 49. Use your skills to raise money by offering your services in exchange for a donation, rather than asking for money.
 Are you a hairdresser?
 Put a poster on your work station and ask clients if they would be willing to donate an additional $5 or 10 to their service.
 Talk about your upcoming trip with enthusiasm!
 Maybe you’re a personal trainer.
 Start a six week program with the proceeds going towards your fundraising goal.
 Teach piano, guitar or the trombone to a neighborhood child.

 50. Take inventory of the things you pay for every month.
 Consider your gym membership, hairdresser, car service, massages, bike store purchases, etc. Negotiate free service or a discount on the items in return for putting the money in your fundraising.
 Send a screen shot of the donation to the donor, and a thank-you note on Facebook and your fundraising page to acknowledge their donation.
 It’s a great way to promote your favorite shops and service providers.

 51. Are you good at asking for freebies?
 Spend some time asking for donation of products, then set up an auction at a local bar.
 Ask them to consider donating 50% of the profits of beer sales for a block of time.
 Invite everyone you know to the auction!

 52. Ask a house party salesperson (Avon, Pampered Chef, Silpada, etc.) to donate a portion of the proceeds from a party you host, rather than taking the hostess gifts.
 Ask people who book parties through your party to do the same.

-53. Use colored paper and envelopes to mail your potential sponsors.
+53. Use colored paper and envelopes to mail your potential sponsors, and include a stamped, self-addressed envelope.
 They’ll definitely stand out and make an impression.